Constraints on $f(T)$ Gravity from Solar Neutrino Conversion: Torsion Effects on Neutrino Oscillations

 The effective mass and mixing parameters for neutrinos inside matter with background torsion are derived from the eigenvalues and eigenvectors, obtained by diagonalizing the effective Hamiltonian.
 A common approximation for many experiments is the two-flavor scenario.
 For solar neutrinos, the condition $|\Delta \hat{m}^{2}_{31}| \gg 2\hat{E}_\nu V(r)$ holds, allowing flavor transitions to be described by an effective two-neutrino model, with the third eigenstate decoupling from the other two \cite{Agarwalla,Martinez-Mirave}.
 Therefore, the effective Hamiltonian governing the propagation of neutrinos through matter is reduced to

 where $\Delta \hat{m}^{2} \equiv \Delta \hat{m}^{2}_{21}$ for 2$\nu$-case.
 Then, the resulting neutrino oscillation parameters, after accounting for the torsion-induced couplings, are

 and

 These key oscillation parameters are naturally influenced by the Sun's electron number density.
 Moving forward, it is simpler to treat neutrinos as if they were in a vacuum, but with re-defined mass and mixing parameters $\Delta m^2_m$ and $\theta_{m}$.
 It is evident that, even in vacuum, where the electron density $N_e$ approaches zero, the presence of torsion modifies the neutrino mass-squared splitting, i.e., $\Delta m^2_m \to \Delta \hat{m}^2 \ne \Delta m^2$.
-For the allowed ranges of the model parameter $|\alpha|\lesssim 5~m^2$ (see the next section), the torsion-induced correction to $\Delta m_{31}^2$ is negligible compared to its vacuum value ($\sim 2.5 \times 10^{-3} \text{eV}^2$ \cite{Esteban}), so, as previously mentioned, the two-flavor approximation remains valid for solar neutrinos.
+For the allowed ranges $|\alpha|\lesssim 5m^2$ the torsion-induced correction to $\Delta_{31}^2$ is negligible compared to its vacuum value ($\sim 2.5 \times 10^{-3} eV^2)$, so the two-flavor approximation remains valid for solar neutrinos.